-So many people say that their strict budget does not include dining out.
-So I say, why not stay in and have fun creating your own pub style restaurant food?
+People say that their strict budget does not allow for them to go out for meals, be it breakfast, lunch or dinner.
+So when it comes to dinner, for example, I say, why not stay in and have fun creating your own pub style restaurant food?

 I agree.
 That is definitely a benefit.